Did you know specific colors cause people to feel and respond in different ways?

-Is the color scheme you’ve chosen for your website triggering a desired response?
 Do you find yourself overwhelmed by the number of potential website color palettes?
+Not knowing which one to choose?

 But a skilled designer understands the importance of evaluating a color scheme based on the brand.
 The meanings of the colors.
 And the products or services being promoted.

 Good color choices take careful planning.

 They can influence how a visitor interprets what they see as much as a site’s layout and typography — and, when done well, they can have a positive impact on each visitor’s evaluation of the brand as a whole.

 In this article, we’ll take a look at why selecting the right colors for your site matters, as well as 23 different color palettes from real sites that are effective in grabbing visitors’ attention.

 Before we jump into the process of selecting a color scheme for your site, it’s important to understand exactly why your website color scheme matters so much.

 After all, you might be thinking that it’s the content that really matters.
-And that’s not untrue.
+And that’s true, but it’s not everything.

 1. Create brand recognition